vk-lee/wagnlinzh.github.io/README.md

 You can run `jekyll serve --watch` and `grunt watch` at the same time to watch for changes and then build them all at once.

-## Support
+## Q&A

-Visit Clean Blog's template overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ and leave a comment, email feedback@startbootstrap.com, or open an issue here on GitHub for support.
+If there is something you want to tell me, then you can open an issue here  on GitHub.

+:)

+wanglinzhizhi